leohmoraes/devil-easy-git/README.md

-For more details you can use script --help.
+For more details on each script you can use script --help or see the code :).

-Fell free to contact me or open a issue.
+Fell free to feedback or open a issues.